 Hey guys!
 How have you been doing?
 This article is very close to my heart and honestly something that I have adapted over the years.
 Published in the CityScope Magazine this month, I thought it would be a great piece for all the lovely readers out there.

 Shopping is a word that excites one and all.
 After all, who does not love to shop?
-A few years ago, one would go shopping for essentials but with the changing times, the trend has changed.
+A few years ago, one would go shopping for essentials, but with the changing times, the trend has changed.
 Nowadays, people shop for everything and anything that they desire.

 For many, shopping is equivalent to therapy.
 Whether one is sad or happy or is getting bored and has nothing to do, shopping has become an alternative to express moods and emotions.

-Every garment that one purchase has gone through a number of stages in the supply chain.
+Every garment that one purchase have gone through a number of stages in the supply chain.
 The process begins with acquiring the fiber, which could be grown naturally or synthetically.
 Fibers are then dyed and weaved into the fabric, which is later stitched into a garment.
 As simple as the process sounds, it’s much more complicated.

 These dyes are not only harmful to the environment but also to humans.
 Being hazardous and toxic, chemical dyes increase the chances of contracting several skin diseases and tumors.
 Moreover, textile workers are employed in poor working conditions and are paid low wages to cut down production costs.

 Another major concern is overproduction.
-Brands produce a lot more than needed and these garments end up in the dump as many of these are non-degradable.
+Brands produce a lot more than needed, and these garments end up in the dump as many of these are non-degradable.

-The list may seem never-ending but if people alter their behavioral pattern, there’s a lot that can be done to ensure sustainability and promote fashion.
+The list may seem never-ending, but if people alter their behavioral pattern, there’s a lot that can be done to ensure sustainability and promote fashion.

 Here are five ways one can become a ‘conscious consumer’ without compromising much.

 1. Quality Over Quantity